1st Division (Iraq): History

 Two battalions of the IIF conducted operations in Najaf between September and December 2004.
 Those same two battalions plus another IIF battalion, together with other Iraqi units, were present during the Second Battle of Fallujah soon afterwards.
 The first significant troop increase for the IIF in 2005 was the graduation of 670 soldiers from the Taji military training base on January 18, 2005.
 The State Department claimed the IIF had 9,159 men assigned as of the Iraq Weekly Status Report for January 12, 2005.

 By January 2005, the IIF comprised twelve of the army’s 27 battalions and was integrated as the 1st Division.

-According to Major Gary Schreckengost, a MiTT from the 1st Division's 4th Brigade, 2005–06: "The 1st Brigade (original IIF) was considered the 'elite' of the Iraqi Army and as such, was deployed around the country much like a fire brigade.
+According to Major Gary Schreckengost, a MiTT from the 1st Division's 4th Brigade, 2005–06: "The 1st Brigade (original IIF) was considered the 'elite' of the Iraqi Ground Forces and as such, was deployed around the country much like a fire brigade.
 From 2005–06, most of its battalions were deployed in and around Ramadi or out on the Syrian border.
 The 3rd brigade was posted at Habbaniya and the 2nd and 4th brigades were posted in or around Fallujah.
 The 4th Brigade was a motorized brigade and mostly held the area east of Fallujah out to Abu Gharib."

 The division was transferred to the Iraqi Ground Forces Command on February 15, 2007.
 The February 2007 release said the Division was headquartered in Habbaniyah, Al Anbar and operates from Baghdad to Ramadi.
 All four brigades of the division were operational when the division was transferred to the IGFC's control.
 In 2008 a brigade of the division took part in the Battle of Basra (2008), which was officially designated 'Operation Charge of the Knights.'
 As of September 2008, the division was commanded by Brigadier General Adel Abbas.